JoshuRach09/JoshuRach09.github.io/project1.md

 ## 3. Additional Considerations

 Please ensure the input file 'scores.txt' is properly formatted (see Fig 7), with one player per line and numeric scores.
 The script uses strict and warnings for better error handling.
 For deployment, it can be run on any system with Perl installed.
+You can run the program in VS code, ensure that it can run perl.

 [Back to Portfolio](./)